Muppidathi336/Spring/README.md

 @Entity, @Column, @Table etc.)
 ###### Service layer:
 will deligate to the find/save method in DAO layer.
-These method will allow to execute sql queries
+These method will allow to execute sql queries advantage over JDBC: can use hql(not db specific queries)

 ##### Persistence with hibernate
 DAO layer: use session factory to manage database sessions and transactions

 ##### Persistence with hibernate and jpa
-DAO layer: declares an EntityManager, as a @PersistenceContext to manage transaction and to manage database sessions.
+DAO layer: declares an EntityManager, as a @PersistenceContext to manage transaction and to manage database sessions. advantage over hibernate: can switch between differenct databases

 ##### Persistence with Spring Data jpa:
 DAO layer: declares an EntityManager, as a @PersistenceContext to manage transaction.
 The DAO layer is simply an interface that extends the CrudRepository